 Interview with British Artist & Designer Anna Jacobs

 ‘Made in Britain-Created in London’, is the brand tag line of Anna Jacobs.
 A British artist and designer, she took courses in painting and design at Central St Martins, Camberwell and Chelsea College of Art and after selling her first painting to her 6th form teacher she has never looked back.
-Selling art and being commissioned across the globe, working on interior design projects, she also teaches Color Theory and Upcycling at Chelsea College of Arts.
-Launched in January 2015, her home collection has beautiful art at the core of each and every design and features pillows & lampshades with the most strikingly beautiful prints.
+Selling art and being commissioned across the globe, working on interior design projects, she also teaches Colour Theory and Upcycling at Chelsea College of Arts.
+Launched in January 2015, her home collection has beautiful art at the core of each and every design and features cushions & lampshades with the most strikingly beautiful prints.